Andropogon gayanus: Description

 This tufting perennial bunchgrass can grow 4 m tall and 70 cm in diameter, and has hairy leaves.
 Most of its roots are fibrous, spreading close to the surface of the soil for up to 1 m, but it also has thick cord roots which store starch and anchor the plant as well as vertical roots able to extract water from a greater depth during the dry season.

 It produces large numbers of light, fluffy seeds (up to 244,000 seeds each year, with 65% viability), which can be spread by wind, animals or machinery.
 It spreads rapidly where vegetation is disturbed, but most seeds fall within 5 m of the parent plant.

 Habitat

 The grass is native to most of the tropical and subtropical savannas of Africa, also extending southwards into Mozambique, Botswana, Namibia and South Africa in regions with long dry seasons.
 It occurs naturally in xerophytic grasslands on doleritic, sandy or clay soils, at altitudes of up to 1,500 m, and is very drought-tolerant.
 However it does not do well where mean minimum temperatures dip below 4.4 degrees Celsius, and it is not frost-tolerant.

-However, it has been introduced to many parts of the world, including tropical countries of the Americas, and has naturalised in Brazil and other countries.
-It was mainly introduced for use as an improved pasture plant.
+It has also been introduced around the world as a pasture crop in Australia and Brazil.